How to Safely Detox From Methadone

 Detoxing From Methadone: An Individualized Treatment Plan

 If you are recovering from methadone addiction, undergoing an individualized treatment plan is essential.
 Our team at Diamond House Detox works with you to create a personalized treatment plan that includes personal goal-setting and post-treatment abstinence.
-To ensure success post-recovery, it’s essential to identify any underlying causes of substance use.
+It’s essential to identify any underlying causes of substance use.
 What are the triggers or stressors that encourage use in the first place?

 Examples of mental illnesses that co-occur with drug or alcohol addiction include: